This tabouli salad recipe uses bulgur, juicy tomatoes and vibrant herbs to make the perfect light summer salad. Make tabbouleh for dinner tonight!

 - 3 bunches flat leaf parsley (See Note 2)

 - 1/2 tsp salt

 - 1/2 tsp black pepper (See Note 3)

 - 1/2 tsp sumac (optional)

-- In a bowl soak the bulgar wheat in fresh cold water for 60 minutes.
+- In a bowl, either soak the bulgar wheat in fresh cold water for 60 minutes OR, pour boiling water over bulgar wheat and allow to soak for 20 minutes.
 Rinse in a sieve under cold water until water runs clear.
 Shake off excess water and transfer to a bowl.

 - Using a sharp knife, finely dice tomatoes.
 Add to the bowl along with their juices and toss to coat the bulgar wheat.
 Finely dice the shallot, add to bowl.

 - Grab half a bunch of parsley at a time and chop off half of the stems, discard.
 Finely CUT the parsley leaves and stems (See Note 4).
 Go over them once again to get as fine as possible.
 Add to the bowl and repeat with remaining parsley.

 - Separate the mint leaves from the stems and discard stems.
 Stack the mint leaves several at a time and cut them as finely as the parsley.
 Add to the bowl and repeat with remaining mint leaves.